spacetelescope/romancal/docs/roman/ramp_fitting/arguments.rst

   six real cores and 6 virtual cores setting maximum_cores to 'half' results in a decrease of a factor of six in the clock time for the step to run.
 Depending on the system the clock time can also decrease even more with maximum_cores is set to 'all'.

+* ``--use_ramp_jump_detection``: A True/False value that specifies whether to use the unevenly-spaced jump detection integrated into the ramp fitting algorithm.
+  If True, then the jump detection step will be skipped and then revisited alongside the ramp fitting step.
+If False, then the jump detection step will be run.
+The default is True.